pbs/terraform-aws-s3-bucket-policy-module/README-HEADER.md

 The `allow_anonymous_vpce_access` variable configures permissions for VPC endpoints to access the bucket.
 If this is set, the module will add a rule that allows the VPC endpoint to read from the bucket.
 The `vpce` variable must be set to the VPC endpoint ID that is to be allowed access.

+Use `source_policy_documents` and `override_policy_documents` to add extra statements for the policy that you need if the module doesn't provide the statements out of the box.
+See [this](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/iam_policy_document#example-using-a-source-document) for examples.

 Integrate this module like so:

 ```hcl